Decksandrumsandrockandroll: Uses in media

-"On Her Majesty's Secret Service" has been previously released on Shaken and Stirred: The David Arnold James Bond Project.
+The track "On Her Majesty's Secret Service" had previously been released on the 1997 album of James Bond film theme cover versions, Shaken and Stirred: The David Arnold James Bond Project.

 "Take California" was selected by Apple for their iPod debut commercial in 2001.
 It features a man shaking his head while listening to the track on his Mac, then dragging the song onto the device including his "Favorites" playlist.
 He puts on his earbuds dancing to the song then leaves.
 It ends with the iPod wordmark and "Think different" slogan showing up.